HaoguangYang/AgileVehicle/README.md

 ##Linux Prerequisites
 For Ubuntu and other Debian based users, please run the following command to ensure everything is set up:

-sudo apt-get install g++, arduino, libsdl2-dev, joystick
+sudo apt-get install g++ arduino libsdl2-dev joystick

 ##Directory Structure